grafana/grafana/docs/sources/installation/troubleshooting.md

 ## Logging

 If you encounter an error or problem, then you can check the Grafana server log.
-Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installs.
+Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installations.

 You can enable more logging by changing log level in the Grafana configuration file.

 ## Diagnostics

 The `grafana-server` process can be instructed to enable certain diagnostics when it starts.
 This can be helpful when investigating certain performance problems.
-It's *not* recommended to have these enabled per default.
+It's *not* recommended to have these enabled by default.

 ### Profiling